alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/sufism/2020-07-11-pledge-taken-from-sufi-shaykh.md

 ---
+group7: true
+hijri: Dhul-Qa'dah 20, 1441
+lang: en
 layout: post
-title: "The Ruling on pledge taken from a Sufi Shaykh"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-category: ["sects", sufism]
-tags: [alifta]
-source: "Fatwas of the Permanent Committee of KSA, Fatwa no.16098, Question 2"
+source: Fatwas of the Permanent Committee of KSA, Fatwa no.16098, Question 2
-hijri: "Dhul-Qa'dah 20, 1441"
+summary: It is not permissible to make a pledge of allegiance to anyone except to a Muslim ruler.
+It is not permissible to make it to the shaykh of a Sufi order or any other person, for this has not been authentically reported from the Prophet (peace be upon him).
+tags:
+- alifta
+title: The Ruling on pledge taken from a Sufi Shaykh
 translation: false
-lang: en
-summary: "It is not permissible to make a pledge of allegiance to anyone except to a Muslim ruler.
-It is not permissible to make it to the shaykh of a Sufi order or any other person, for this has not been authentically reported from the Prophet (peace be upon him)."
-group7: true
 ---

 ### Question: